Carrying the Fire

 Carrying the Fire: An Astronaut's Journeys is the autobiography of the Gemini 10 and Apollo 11 astronaut Michael Collins.
 It was released in 1974 with a foreword by the aviator Charles Lindbergh (who died that year).
 The book was re-released in 2009 to coincide with the 40th anniversary of the first crewed lunar landing, and again for its 50th anniversary, in 2019.

 The book covers Collins's life as a test pilot in the United States Air Force; his selection as an astronaut and his spacewalks on Gemini 10 and historic flight as the command module pilot on Apollo 11.
 Collins presents some candid insights into his astronaut colleagues, including Neil Armstrong ("I can't offhand think of a better choice to be the first man on the moon") and Buzz Aldrin ("would make a champion chess player; always thinks several moves ahead").

 Background

 Collins was originally going to title the book World in my Window, but he later decided that was "too corny".
 After discussing it with his editor, they decided to use three words to describe spaceflight.
 Collins decided on Carrying the Fire.

-In the book, Collins discusses the selection of the first person to walk on the Moon, and the resulting tension that arises from it.
+In the book, Collins discusses the selection of the first person to walk on the Moon, and the resulting tension that arose from it.